Azure-Samples/active-directory-aspnetcore-webapp-openidconnect-v2/5-WebApp-AuthZ/5-1-Roles/README.md

 > In the steps below, "ClientID" is the same as "Application ID" or "AppId".

 1. Open the `appsettings.json` file.
-1. Find the key `ClientId` and replace the existing value with the application ID (clientId) of `WebApp-RolesClaims` app copied from the Azure portal.
+1. Find the key `ClientId` and replace the existing value with the application ID (clientId) of `WebApp-RolesClaims` app copied from the Microsoft Entra admin center.
-1. Find the key `TenantId` and replace the existing value with your Azure AD tenant/directory ID.
+1. Find the key `TenantId` and replace the existing value with your Microsoft Entra tenant/directory ID.
-1. Find the key `Domain` and replace the existing value with your Azure AD tenant domain, ex. `contoso.onmicrosoft.com`.
+1. Find the key `Domain` and replace the existing value with your Microsoft Entra tenant domain, ex. `contoso.onmicrosoft.com`.
-1. Find the key `ClientSecret` and replace the existing value with the generated secret that you saved during the creation of `WebApp-RolesClaims` copied from the Azure portal.
+1. Find the key `ClientSecret` and replace the existing value with the generated secret that you saved during the creation of `WebApp-RolesClaims` copied from the Microsoft Entra admin center.

 ### Variation: web app using client certificates